CENTER FOR PERFECTION STUDIES: CONTINUITY•SYMMETRY•HARMONY• USA•GOALS•March 2019

 RE: Nov.
 15, 2018 Lecture, Harvard, “The Trouble With Quantum Physics And Why It Matters“

 In 1971 I was a regular at the Boston Colloquium for Philosophy of Science (Cohen, Wartofsky, Shimony) and got caught by a lecture about the EPR paradox and John Bell’s work.
 In 1977, Viki Weisskopf (MIT) helped clear the way for me to visit with Bell at CERN and for a return a few years later.
-I was also able to visit with David Bohm at Birbeck College in London where with eight other graduate students we spent the better part of a day exploring points, lines, triangles and the tetrahedron.
+I was also able to visit with David Bohm at Birkbeck College in London where with eight other graduate students we spent the better part of a day exploring points, lines, triangles and the tetrahedron.
 When I finally learned about Bohm’s death in 1992, I took down his book, Fragmentation and Wholeness, autographed and given to me in 1977.
 During what would be an honorary read, I declared out loud, “David Bohm!
-You never asked us what was inside the tetrahedron.”
+You never asked us what was most-simply inside the tetrahedron!”
 I quickly figured it out on my own.

 In 1971, I was also part of the Philomorphs with Arthur Loeb at Harvard.

 Forty years later, helping my nephew with his high school geometry classes, we chased that tetrahedron, going within, by dividing the edges in half, connecting those new vertices, to discover the four half-sized tetrahedrons in each corner and the octahedron in the middle.
 Doing the same with the octahedron, we found the half-sized octas in each of the six corners and the eight tetrahedrons, one in each face, all sharing a common centerpoint.
 Elegant.